|KM148b||Five||Rupee||brass-plated Steel||coin||2013||Royal Mint|

 Till 2012 all of the coins were Minted at the Royal Mint at Llantrisant (near Cardiff in Wales, UK) except for the 1996 Fifty cent coin minted at the Royal Canadian Mint.

-Since 2013 rhe Rs10 coin has been minted Mincovna Kremnica of the Slovak Republic, the Rs2 coin in Koninklijke Nederlandse Munt in Utrecht. and the Rs1 and Rs5 stiil to be issued in Finland.
+Since the 2013 tender was awarded the Rs10 coin has been minted at Mincovna Kremnica of the Slovak Republic, the Rs2 coin in Koninklijke Nederlandse Munt in Utrecht.
+Finally the Rs1 and Rs5 from The Mint of Finland Ltd., was issued in 2014, dated 2013.
+They were put into circulation between 2013 August and 2014 June, without any formal announcement.

 According to the production numbers given in the Royal Mint annual report for SriLanka(Ceylon) Proof coins minted in 1974/5 (6850) and 1975/6 (7157) had the old design and the 1971 date.
 No Proof coins with the 1975 date were minted in years 1975/6 or 1976/7.
 The Krause listing of 1431 Proofs of 1975 date was reported as an error of unknown origin and removed in 2007 edition